ttvd/houdini-sop-triangulate-earcut/README.md

 * Tested on Windows and Houdini 16.0.
   * You would have to patch CMake file to get this building on Linux.
-* Define HOUDINI_VERSION env variable to be the version of Houdini 15.5 you wish to build against (for example "15.5.607").
+* Define HOUDINI_VERSION env variable to be the version of Houdini 16.0 you wish to build against (for example "16.0.557").
 * Alternatively, you can have HFS env variable defined (set when you source houdini_setup).
 * Generate build files from CMake for your favorite build system.
 For Windows builds use MSVC 2015.
-* Build the ROP Houdini dso (SOP_TriangulateEarCut.dylib or SOP_TriangulateEarCut.dll).
+* Build the SOP Houdini dso (SOP_TriangulateEarCut.dylib or SOP_TriangulateEarCut.dll).
 * Place the dso in the appropriate Houdini dso folder.
   * On OS X this would be /Users/your_username/Library/Preferences/houdini/16.0/dso/
   * On Windows this would be C:\Users\your_username\Documents\houdini16.0\dso